skulia15/Software-Architecture-Notes/README.md

 work that arises when code that is easy to implement in the short run is used instead of applying the best overall solution

+Referring to the eventual consequences of poor system design

 * Cost of Change (CoC) becomes too high
 * Maintenance becomes difficult
 * People don’t want to work on the code